Whatipu Lodge: Liebergreen cottage

 Fred Gibbons sold two of the old mill worker cottages to Bert and Anne Jones in c.1922.
 The cottages were moved by horse west of the lodge and joined to form a bach.
-One back wall was dismantled to make way for this and it's boards were used to construct a verandah.
+One back wall was dismantled to make way for this and its boards were used to construct a verandah.
 The kauri chimneys were also demolished for the verandah.
 Jones built an iron chimney with a fireplace constructed from local stones.
 In the 1930s the verandah was enclosed with a new window, allegedly from the wreck of HMS Orpheus.
 The cottage made up a group of 4 cottages.
 Electricity was installed in the 1950s.
 A Briggs & Stratton engine with a Chrysler dynamo were used to power the building.

 The Joneses kept the property until 1964 when it was sold to either Yvette or Christian Liebergreen.
 (Note: Auckland Regional Council reports the purchaser as Yvette Liebergreen but Dave Pearson Architects reports it as Christian Liebergreen.
 Dave Pearson Architects states that Christian and Yvette were husband and wife respectively.)
 The Auckland Regional Authority took ownership of the property in 1984 and it has been used as accommodation for park rangers and contractors.
 An early draft plan for the Auckland Centennial Park involved the removal of the cottages.
 The Waitemata City Council lobbied for the protection of the cottage with a statement from Liebergreen about the historicity of the cottage.

 The Roberts took over the cottages' leases in 1984.
 In 1984, during the ownership of the Roberts, the three other cottages were demolished.
 In 1984 the ARA took control of Liebergreen Cottage.
 Shortly after they repaired the cottage, demolished the sleep out, and constructed an outhouse.
 Following these works the cottage was used by rangers, employees, contractors, and researchers.

 In 2003 the regional council carried out a heritage evaluation survey on the cottage.

 Liebergreen Cottage has a saltbox roof, built-in furniture, a step where the two huts were merged, and a fireplace.
 On the outside is an enclosed porch with Union Jack style balustrades.
 The boards of the cottage are all constructed from kauri.